This library provides a set of convenient hook objects for defining

 Wrap the contents of a plain Prolog file as an object¶

-object_wrapper_hook.
-Use it to wrap the contents of a plain
+object_wrapper_hook/0-2 hook objects.
+Use them to wrap the contents

 | ?- logtalk_load('plain.pl', [hook(object_wrapper_hook)]). ... | ?- current_object(plain). yes